apduncan/cvanmf/docs/nextflow.md

 # Nextflow execution

-Some inputs may be too large to run a desktop computer, and would be better run on a HPC or cloud compute environment.
+Some inputs may be too large to run a desktop computer, and would be better run on an HPC or cloud compute environment.
 We provide a Nextflow pipeline for running in these environments.

 Introductions and more advanced training on Nextflow are available from